Types of Trauma Disorders, Symptoms, and Therapy

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) focuses on the relationship between thoughts, emotions, and behaviors.
-It aims to address present challenges and symptoms while actively modifying behavior, thoughts, and emotional patterns.
+It addresses present challenges and symptoms while actively modifying behavior, thoughts, and emotional patterns.

 Eye Movement Desensitization and Reprocessing (EMDR)